pgeorgiev98/qTorrent/README.md

 * Can seed torrents
 * Has a very basic GUI
 * Can pause and resume torrents
+* Supports Local Service Discovery (LSD)
-* Does not support DHT, PEX, Magnet Links, UDP trackers or encription
+* Does not support DHT, PEX, Magnet Links, UDP trackers or encryption

 ## Code style